 Guidance for England

 If you farm in England you can follow this link: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-farmers-landowners-and-rural-businesses to the Governments most up to date guidance for farmers.
 It is important to note in England you can:

 - Attend markets for Breeding, Store and Prime sales.
-You MUST follow strict social distancing rules.
-Vendors may only drop stock off.
-Only buyers are allowed to enter markets and they must preregister.
+You MUST follow strict social distancing rules and wear a face covering.
 More information is available here: https://www.laa.co.uk/news/3995/laa-statement-on-the-sales-of-breeding-animals/

 - Bring shearers and other contractors onto farm, provided nobody is displaying Covid-19 symptoms.
 You must socially distance where possible.